mjiggidy/pybinlock/docs/bestpractices.rst

 ##############

-When writing a program that operates in a shared Avid project alongside active users, it is important for your program to following the same procedures as a "legitimate" (no offense) Avid system.  :mod:`binlock` exists to help developers design programs that are "good citizens" in this environment.
+When writing a program that operates in a shared Avid project alongside active users, it is important for your program to follow the same procedures as a "legitimate" (no offense) Avid system.  :mod:`binlock` exists to help developers design programs that are "good citizens" in this environment.
 This document details additional best practices that should be followed to ensure your program plays nicely with other users and machines